-Todd L. Boehly is Co-Founder, Chairman and Chief Executive Officer of Eldridge Industries.
+Todd L. Boehly is Co-founder, Chairman and Chief Executive Officer of Eldridge.
 Eldridge employs more than 2,500 people across a diversified portfolio of businesses.

 Mr. Boehly is an owner of the Los Angeles Dodgers, the Los Angeles Sparks, and Cloud9.
 He is Chairman of Security Benefit, a 128-year leader in the U.S. retirement savings market, and Valence Media, which owns MRC, dick clark productions, Billboard and The Hollywood Reporter, and minority positions in A24 and Fulwell 73.
 Mr. Boehly is also on the board of Cain International, a global real-estate company.

 Prior to founding Eldridge, Mr. Boehly was the President of Guggenheim Partners.
 He received his B.B.A. from the College of William & Mary, where he later founded the Boehly Center for Excellence in Finance, and studied at the London School of Economics.
-Mr. Boehly supports epilepsy research, the Prostate Cancer Foundation, Brunswick School, and the Dave Thomas Foundation for Adoption.
+Mr. Boehly supports epilepsy research, the Prostate Cancer Foundation, Brunswick School, College of William & Mary, and the Dave Thomas Foundation for Adoption.

 Peter Guber is a partner of Guggenheim Baseball Management.
 He became co-owner of the Los Angeles Dodgers on April 30, 2012.
 He is also chairman and CEO of Mandalay Entertainment Group, a multimedia entertainment vehicle in motion pictures, television, sports, sports entertainment, and digital media.
 Peter produced or executive produced (personally or through his companies) films that garnered five Best Picture Academy Award nominations (winning for Rain Man) and box office hits that include The Color Purple, Midnight Express, Batman, Flashdance, The Kids Are All Right and Soul Surfer.